puppeteer/puppeteer/docs/api.md

 - `selector` <[string]> A [selector] to query element for
 - returns: <[Promise]<?[ElementHandle]>>

 The method runs `element.querySelector` within the page.
-If no element matches the selector, the return value resolve to `null`.
+If no element matches the selector, the return value resolves to `null`.

 #### elementHandle.$$(selector)
 - `selector` <[string]> A [selector] to query element for
 - returns: <[Promise]<[Array]<[ElementHandle]>>>

 The method runs `element.querySelectorAll` within the page.
-If no elements match the selector, the return value resolve to `[]`.
+If no elements match the selector, the return value resolves to `[]`.

 #### elementHandle.$$eval(selector, pageFunction, ...args)
 - `selector` <[string]> A [selector] to query page for